Is Breast Cancer a Modern Illness?

 - blockages of the lymph An organ in the human or animal body which releases particular chemical substances for use in the body or for discharge into the surroundings.

 - compression from tight clothing, which formed the basis of the bra myth

 By the 19th century, the hopelessness of not knowing gave rise to a wave of psychological theories such as surgeon John Rodman’s bizarre suggestion that breast cancer was simply the fear of cancer.

-It wasn’t until the mid 20th century, with the discovery of DNA that scientists could finally begin to understand the role of genetics in breast cancer.
+It wasn’t until the mid 20th century, with the discovery of The part of every cell that carries out genetic information on cell growth, division, and function. that scientists could finally begin to understand the role of genetics in breast cancer.

 Natural Ancient Remedies for Breast Cancer